bbauska/Anti-Project-2025/README.md

 HRSA should eliminate this potential abortifacient from the contraceptive mandate.”
 [Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

-<p>● Planned Parenthood calls ella emergency contraception a morning-after pill that prevents
+<p>Planned Parenthood calls ella emergency contraception a morning-after pill that prevents
 pregnancy up to five days after unprotected sex. “ella emergency contraception prevents pregnancy up to 5 days after unprotected sex.
 It’s more effective than other morning-after pills (like Plan B), but you need a prescription to get it.
 Like all morning-after pills, take ella ASAP.”